MLWhiz/mlwhiz_blog/python4oceanographers/content/2015-08-21-MCMC_Applications.md

 Category: Statistics
 Tags: Statistics,python
 description: The way MCMC Algorithm Can Be Applied to Problems with infinite state sizes.
 Worked on Cryptography Substitution Cipher and the Knapsack Applications in this blog post.
-Keywords: Statistics, Machine Learning, MCMC, Bayesian Learning, Data Science, Monte carlo Markov Chain, Cryptography, Knapsack
+Keywords: Statistics, Machine Learning, MCMC, Bayesian Learning, Data Science, Monte carlo Markov Chain, Cryptography, Knapsack,metropolis algorithm explained,mcmc explained, metropolis hastings explained

 {% notebook 2015-08-21-MCMC_Applications.ipynb cells[1:] %}

+One of the newest and best resources that you can keep an eye on is the [Bayesian Methods for Machine Learning](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) course in the [Advanced machine learning specialization](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-AqkGMb7JzoCMW0Np1uLfCA&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) created jointly by Kazanova(Number 3 Kaggler at the time of writing)

+Apart from that I also found a course on **[Bayesian Statistics on Coursera](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=495576.8910375858&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Fbayesian)**.
+In the process of doing it right now so couldn't really comment on it.
+But since I had done an course on **[Inferential Statistics](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=495576.8839843074&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Finferential-statistics-intro)** taught by the same professor before(Mine Çetinkaya-Rundel), I am very hopeful for this course.
+Let's see.

-Look out for these two books to learn more about MCMC.
+Also look out for these two books to learn more about MCMC.
 I have not yet read them whole but still I liked whatever I read:

 <div style="margin-left:1em ; text-align: center;">